 Food delivery platforms are a very important business partner of many restaurants.
-That means that their way of operation affects the financial condition of gastronomic establishments.
+Any given platform’s method of operation affects the financial prosperity of restaurant establishments.

-Find out how much they earn on one user and who uses their services most often.
-Check whether the platforms can become direct competition for restaurants and how their functioning will change in the next few years.
+In this article, you will find out how much platforms earn per user and who uses their services most often.
+We’ll show you whether the platforms can become a direct competition for restaurants and how their functioning will change in the next few years.

 It is estimated that around 700 million people worldwide use food delivery platforms.
-To 2024 the number of users will grow to 965.8 million!
-Although the industry is doing very well at the moment, forecasts indicate that its profitability is expected to decline in the coming years.
+By 2024, the number of users will grow to 965.8 million!
+Although the industry is currently doing very well, forecasts indicate that its profitability is expected to decline over the coming years.

-The Platform-to-Consumer Delivery segment is expected to show a revenue growth of 12.5% in 2021.
-In the following years, however, it will decline systematically, so in 2024 revenue growth rate will be 7 times lower – only 4.7%.
-Its slowdown may be related to the decline in demand for the food delivery service in certain markets during the epidemic.
-According to Earnest Research, since February, there has been a reduction in spending on Ubereats, DoorDash, Postmates, and Grubhub.
+The Platform-to-Consumer Delivery segment is expected to show revenue growth of 12.5% in 2021.
+In the following years, however, it will decline systematically, so in 2024 the revenue growth rate will be seven times lower – only 4.7%.
+Its slowdown may be related to the decline in demand for food delivery services in certain markets during the epidemic.
+According to Earnest Research, since February there has been a reduction in spending on Ubereats, DoorDash, Postmates, and Grubhub.

-Increasing competition, which leads to fragmentation of the market, may also have a large impact on the declining revenue growth rate.
-The platforms fight for the customer’s attention not only among themselves but also with many other restaurants (not cooperating with portals) that have introduced a delivery service during the epidemic.
+Increasing competition, which leads to the fragmentation of the market, may also have a considerable impact on the declining revenue growth rate.
+This is because platforms fight for customer attention not only among themselves but also with many other restaurants (not cooperating with portals) that have introduced a delivery service during the pandemic.

 In the platform-to-consumer delivery market, there is one rule: “the winner takes all”.
 Smaller companies that do not have the money for extensive marketing activities can become the prey of big players who buy their shares and thus expand their customer base.

-Mergers of large enterprises operating in separate markets are also a popular practice.
+Mergers of large enterprises operating in separate markets are also popular practices.
 In 2020, the Dutch company Takeaway acquired the British company Just Eat.

 Together, in early 2021, they will join forces with the American giant – Grubhub, for a total of 7.3 billion dollars.
 Integrated companies will create the largest (apart from Chinese enterprises) food delivery company, operating in 25 markets around the world.